ellisme81/Certification/README.md

 FYI, *I don't Code anymore* but I've 20+ years of experiences in Technology and Business in US and APAC, leading technology and business organization partnering with key C Seasoned Technology Executives and CEO in one of the largest Tobacco and Cigarette company in SEA and Technology Industries in Los Angeles.
-Manage P&L with 200+ employees.
+Manage P&L with direct reports of 200+ employees.

 https://www.linkedin.com/in/elistannady/